mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 should use multipart upload for objects larger than 10M must use for objects larger than 5G
 Object lifecycle policy on a bucket tot abort incomplete uploads after a specified number of days.

+### Amazon Glacier

+- Extremely low-cost, durable, 11 Nines.
+- designed for infrequently accessed data
+  - data archiving, long term backup
+  - archived for compliance purpose
+- Data is stored in **archives**, each archive can contain up to 40TB.
+Automatically encrypted, cannot be modified if created.
+- Vaults are containers for archives.
+Each AWS account ca nhave up to 1000 vaults.
+- Cost: retrieve up to 5% of your data stored in Amazon Glacier is free each month, calculated on a daily prorated basis.

+### Amazon S3 VS Glacier

+1. S3 max object is 5TB.
+Glacier is 40TB.
+2. S3 has user friendly key name.
+Glacier uses system generated archive ids.
+3. S3 uses optional encryption.
+Glacier is auto encrypted.

 ## References